nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <a name="clear"></a>
 ### 4.6 Clearing all data: `clear`

-Clears all data in a specific fields or the entire app.
+Clears all data in a specific field or the entire app.
+For example, user might choose to reset the data when the semester ends to prepare for the upcoming semester.

 Format: `clear f/FIELD`
 * `FIELD` including `all`, `student`, `tutorial`, `consultation`, `reminder`